csgf/earthserver-sg-mobile/docs/index.rst

    :scale: 100%

-**EarthServer SG Mobile** is a mobile application developed in the contest of `EartServer project <PROJECT-URL_>`_, Android and iOS versions are available from `Google Play <PLAY_>`_ and the `Apple Store <ITUNES_>`_.
+**EarthServer SG Mobile** is a mobile application developed in the contest of `EartServer project <PROJECT-URL_>`_, Android and iOS versions are available from `Google Play <PLAY_>`_ and the `App Store <ITUNES_>`_.
 The main aim of this mobile app is to provide an easy way to access data services that make use of the OpenSource Geospatial Catalogue (OSGC) standards such as WCS and WMS as well as provide data repository access containing metadata.

 The **EarthServer SG Mobile** app allows users to interact with the following four services: